ccifuentesr/CARMENES-V/README.md

 ---

-## The CARMENES input catalogue of M dwarfs series
+## The *CARMENES input catalogue of M dwarfs* series

 - <a href="https://ui.adsabs.harvard.edu/abs/2020arXiv200715077C/abstract" target="_blank">*CARMENES input catalogue of M dwarfs V. Luminosities, colours, and spectral energy distributions*.
 Cifuentes et al 2020</a>
 - <a href="https://ui.adsabs.harvard.edu/abs/2019A%26A...621A.126D/abstract" target="_blank">*CARMENES input catalogue of M dwarfs.
 IV.
 New rotation periods from photometric time series*.
-Díez Alonso et al. </a>
+Díez Alonso et al. 2019 </a>
 - <a href="https://ui.adsabs.harvard.edu/abs/2018A%26A...614A..76J/abstract" target="_blank">*CARMENES input catalogue of M dwarfs.
 III.
 Rotation and activity from high-resolution spectroscopic observations*.
 Jeffers et al. 2018 </a>
 - <a href="https://ui.adsabs.harvard.edu/abs/2017A%26A...597A..47C/abstract" target="_blank">*CARMENES input catalogue of M dwarfs.
 II.
 High-resolution imaging with FastCam*.
 Cortés-Contreras et al. 2017 </a>
 - <a href="https://ui.adsabs.harvard.edu/abs/2015A%26A...577A.128A/abstract" target="_blank">*CARMENES input catalogue of M dwarfs.
 I. Low-resolution spectroscopy with CAFOS*.
 Alonso-Floriano et al. 2015 </a>